GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 on your codebase.
 This helps quickly identify a large chunk of violations.

-That said, you should also analyze the CSP violations, as these trigger if and only if the non-conforming code is executed.
+That said, you should also analyze the CSP violations, as these trigger when the non-conforming code is executed.
 {% endAside %}

 ### Fix the violations